 If your employer has questions about this authorization, they may visit USCIS to see a list of acceptable documents to verify employment eligibility.

 Optional Practical Training (OPT) allows students to get real-world work experience related to their field of study.
 While a Designated School Official (DSO) recommends OPT in SEVIS, it is the student who must apply for the work permit with the U.S. Citizenship and Immigration Service (USCIS).
-To begin this process, please complete the Optional Practical Training Request Form.

 To be eligible for Optional Practical Training (OPT) you must: